 AeroForce is used by all Roomba Series 800 and 900 models.
-It uses the brushless debris extractors that help pick up dust and dirt minus the tangles.
-These dust and dirt are then sucked into the dustbin.
+It uses the brushless debris extractors that help pick up dust, pet hair and dirt minus the tangles.
+These dust, pet hair and dirt are then sucked into the dustbin.

 Both the Roomba 960 and 890 make use of airflow accelerators for a more powerful suction.
 In fact, this suction is rated five times more powerful than that of the earlier Roombas.

 The Roomba 960 and the 890 are two of only four Roomba models that feature Wi-Fi connectivity.
-That means that these robot vacuums are able to connect to your Wi-Fi networking, allowing you to control them using a mobile app downloaded to and installed on your smartphone.
+That means that these robot vacuums are able to connect to your Wi-Fi network, allowing you to control them using a smartphone app downloaded to and installed on your smartphone.

-With this mobile app, you can let your robot vacuum start cleaning even if you are halfway around the world.
+With this mobile app, you can let your robot vacuum cleaner start it’s cleaning cycle even if you are halfway around the world.

 The mobile app also allows you to easily create cleaning schedules.
 Aside from being connected to your mobile app, the Wi-Fi connectivity also makes way for one of the best features to be introduced to Roombas in recent months: Amazon Alexa support.